Collection of Personal Information

 - to provide support services; and

-- any other purpose related to any of the above.
+- for any other purpose related to any of the above.

 Means of Collection and Holding of Information

-Tyro collects the personal and credit information voluntarily provided by you through our application forms and may also collect credit information about you from credit reporting bodies or other credit providers, subject to any restrictions under the Privacy Act.
-Tyro may also collect information about you, including where you are not a customer of Tyro, but are associated to a customer of Tyro, from publically available sources such as registers maintained by the Australian Securities and Investments Commission and ABN Lookup.
+Tyro collects the personal and credit information voluntarily provided by you through our application forms, via our website, over the phone, or from third parties who Tyro has a relationship with.
+Tyro may also collect credit information about you from credit reporting bodies or other credit providers, subject to any restrictions under the Privacy Act.
+Tyro may also collect information about you, including where you are not a customer of Tyro, but are associated to a customer or are a customer of a service provider of Tyro, from publicly available sources such as registers maintained by the Australian Securities and Investments Commission and ABN Lookup, social media or made available by third parties.

 If you do not provide the personal or credit information requested by Tyro, Tyro may not be able to provide you with your requested products or services.